 - In some councils, everyone gets a camp name, including campers, volunteers, and adults.

-- Others reserve official names only for older girls or staff, often around high school age.
+- Others reserve official names only for older scouts or staff, often around high school age.

 - Some troops and day camps use temporary or fun nicknames on trips just for bonding.